ikeikeikeike/go-sitemap-generator/README.md

 ### Pinging Search Engines

-PingSearchEngines requests some ping server.
+PingSearchEngines notifies search engines of changes once a sitemap has been generated or changed.
+The library will append Google and Bing to any engines passed in to the function.

 ```go
 sm.Finalize().PingSearchEngines()
 ```

-If you want to add `new search engine`, you can set that to method's arguments. like this.
+If you want to add `new search engine`, you can pass that in to the function:

 ```go
 sm.Finalize().PingSearchEngines("http://newengine.com/ping?url=%s")